WhoopInc/bitrise-step-report-build/README.md

-# report-build
+# report-build - Bitrise step that reports build info to EZDeploy

-Bitrise step that reports build info to EZDeploy
+## 🔴 This is a public repository 🔴

-## How to use this Step
+### How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line